 Govt.
-202. European Government and Politics.
-Mr. Moss, Mr. Pate and Mr. Laing.
+202. European Governments.
+Mr. Howard, Mr. Pate and Mr. Laing.

-A study of the institutions and politics of European countries with special emphasis upon the problems of democracy and dictatorship.
+A comparative study of the governments of European countries with special emphasis upon the government of England.

 Govt.
 301. State Government.
 Mr. Pate.

 A comparative survey of the organization and functions of state government in the United States with special emphasis upon the constitutional and economic position of the states in the Union.